DataDog/integrations-core/torchserve/README.md

 See [the example configuration file][4] on how to collect all logs.

-Logging configuration with TorchServer is detailed in [this section][16] of the official documentation.
+For more information about the logging configuration with TorchServer, see the [official TorchServe documentation][16].

 <div class="alert alert-warning">You can also collect logs from the `access_log.log` file.
 However, these logs are included in the `ts_log.log` file, leading you to duplicated logs in Datadog if you configure both files.</div>